saakuraa/myblog/_posts/2013-12-29-more-about.markdown

 ```
 curiosity kills the cat
 ```
-But if you are just too curies to fall sleep at night.. you can drop me an email..
+But if you are just too curies to fall asleep at night.. you can drop me an email..